rclone/rclone/MANUAL.md

 ## rclone lsd

-List all directories/containers/buckets in the the path.
+List all directories/containers/buckets in the path.

 ### Synopsis

-List all directories/containers/buckets in the the path.
+List all directories/containers/buckets in the path.

 ```
 rclone lsd remote:path